DBC-SF/mentorship-wiki/sessions.md

 A session is time that you book to Mentor @ DBC.
 If you book a session you are expected to show up for that time slot.
 Session bookings will be cross-referenced to your Workday submissions.

-#### Phasely Scheduling:
+### Phasely Scheduling:

 ### Current SF Mentor Calendar is void and will be removed as of 5/1/2016.

-- Week 3 of the prior phase, all Mentors will choose from premade appointment slots for the upcoming phase.
+#### Week 3 of the prior phase:

+- All Mentors book sessions from premade 'appointment' slots for the upcoming phase.
 - Selection of available slots is conducted over 3 rounds at times listed below.
 - The first two rounds selections are limited to __5 hours per Mentor per week__ excluding preassigned slots.
-Additional hours can be picked up in the final round.
+Additional hours can be picked up in the open final round.
 - Selection Rounds:
   - __Mentors currently employed as Devs__
     - Open: Week 2 Friday @ 7:00 PM